Origin of eclipsing time variations: Contributions of different modes of the dynamo-generated magnetic field: Conclusions

-When our results are interpreted in the context of the classical Applegate mechanism, i.e. the star is tidally locked, then only the $Q_{xx}$ component of the quadrupole moment contributes to the period variations.
-In this scenario, we obtain orbital period modulations between one and two orders of magnitude smaller than observed in the target system V471~Tau \citep[][]{Marchioni18}.
 In the context of the models by \citet{Applegate89} and \citet{Lanza20}, the order of magnitude estimate of the amplitude of the period modulation is $10^{-6}\hdots10^{-7}$.
-This range encompasses the two observed contributions to the $O-C$ diagram, as well as their combined effect.
-It may also be that the observed period variations are a combination of both, namely, both the axi- and non-axisymmetric quadrupole moments contribute to them.
-The implication of the first interpretation is that there must be an hemispheric dynamo with alternating hemisphere in order to modulate $Q_{xx}$ as seen in our simulations.
-The second interpretation implies that the star is not tidally locked and that there is a non-axisymmetric magnetic field in the CZ of the magnetically active star.
+This range encompasses the two observed contributions to the ${\rm O-C}$ diagram, as well as their combined effect.
+The observed period variations could be a combination of both, namely, both the axi- and nonaxisymmetric quadrupole moments contribute to them.
+The implication of the first interpretation is that there must be a hemispheric dynamo with an alternating active hemisphere in order to modulate $Q_{xx}$ as seen in our simulations.
+The second interpretation implies that the star is not tidally locked and that there is a nonaxisymmetric magnetic field in the CZ of the magnetically active star.
+We emphasize, however, given the caveats of the model such as imposed spherical symmetry, the coincidence in the order of magnitude between the ETVs, and in our model must be taken with caution.
+More importantly, relaxing the assumption of tidal locking leads to period variations that are between one and two orders of magnitude larger than in the tidal-locking scenario.